 Can't find the answer you're looking for?
 Ask your question here and we'll post it in our blog.

-I am the board president of a condominium in NYC.
+I am the board president of a condominium association in NYC.
 In the past I've been asked to supply the most recent Annual meeting minutes and the most recent Board minutes to potential buyers.
-That makes sense to my and I'm happy to do it.
+That makes sense to me and I'm happy to do it.
 Today a lawyer for a potential buyer has asked for all the minutes I've got going back over the years.
 I feel the most recent minutes give the most current information and anything more could just get confusing.
 All of the Annual minutes are available to all, however, Board minutes are often full of private and sensitive information about Owners that the Board needs to deal with discretely for all Owners' protection.
 If Owners ask to see Board minutes I happily hand them over but they understand that there may be some redactions of sensitive information.
 What is common practice when it comes to handing over Annual and Board minutes to potential buyers and/or their lawyers?

 6 Comments Click here to read/write comments